 Most of the retail group, which excludes giants such as Walmart Stores Inc, Target Corp and Best Buy Co, exceeded or equaled sales growth in May 2013.

 "It's not just warm weather," said Michael Niemira, chief economist at the International Council of Shopping Centers.
 "In comparison, temperatures were nearly identical to last year.
 Presumably [the change] is more fundamental."

-Costco (COST.O) reported a 6 percent increase, stronger than the 4.8 percent that analysts had expected, and its shares rose more than 1 percent on Thursday.
+Costco reported a 6 percent increase, stronger than the 4.8 percent that analysts had expected, and its shares rose nearly 1 percent in late morning trading.

 Drugstore operators Rite Aid and Walgreen Co posted an average sales increase of 4.1 percent, slightly lower than analysts' estimates, but higher than the average 2.8 percent growth they had recorded in May 2013.

 While apparel retailers inched ahead of May forecasts, their sales growth slowed after strong April buying.